IkeC/Milkwave/README.md

 ## Support

-I may add new features or fix bugs if people are actually using this, so feel free to [open an issue](https://github.com/IkeC/Milkwave/issues) or join my [**Discord**](https://bit.ly/Ikes-Discord)!

 This project incorporates the work of many different authors over the years, as listed below.
 Naturally, the entirety of this project is Open Source and there will never be a paid version of it.

-However, if you're satisfied with the additions I made and you want to support my work, here's my [**PayPal account**](https://www.paypal.com/ncp/payment/5XMP3S69PJLCU).
-You'll be listed as a supporter within the next program release if you wish.
+However, if you're satisfied with the additions I made and you want to support my work, you may do so using [**Ko-fi**](https://ko-fi.com/ikeserver) or [**PayPal**](https://www.paypal.com/ncp/payment/5XMP3S69PJLCU).
+You'll be listed as a supporter within the next program release unless you don't want to.

+Many thanks to **Shanev** and  **Salvo Caruso** for supporting the development of Milkwave. ❤️

+I may add new features or fix bugs if people are actually using this, so don't be shy to [open an issue](https://github.com/IkeC/Milkwave/issues) or join my [**Discord**](https://bit.ly/Ikes-Discord)!

 ## Acknowledgements